The Sunday Sauce (9 Recipes!)

 3. How long can we store leftover sauce?
 Typically, it is 3 days.
 Always allow the tomato sauce to cool down completely before storing it in a sealed container and placing it in your refrigerator.

-4. How to reheat the sauce?
-To reheat the sauce, you can transfer the amount you need to a small pot, and heat on low heat until it is thoroughly reheated.
+6. How to reheat the sauce?
+To reheat the sauce, you can transfer the amount you need to a small pot and heat it on low heat until it is thoroughly reheated.

-5. Can we freeze the Sunday Sauce?
-Yes, you can!
-Wait until the sauce is completely cool before transferring it to a sealed container and freeze.
+7. Can we freeze the Sunday Sauce?
+Yes, you can.
+But you need to wait until the sauce is completely cool before transferring it to a sealed container and freezing.
 It will freeze well, and for up to 2 months.

 Additional Recipes for Ragu & Sauces You’ll Love:

 Your comments help us!
-If you try any one of our Sunday Sauces, let us know and leave a comment below, along with a 5-star rating!
+If you try any one of our Sunday Sauces, let us know and leave a comment at the bottom of this page, and don’t forget to give us a 5-star rating (which is located inside the recipe card).
 We’d love to hear from you.
+And, thank you!

 The Sunday Sauce